xdmushui/partner-center-sdk/develop/set-up-api-access-in-partner-center.md

 1. Sign in into Partner Center with a global admin account.
 (This is your primary Partner Center account.)
 2. From the **Dashboard** menu, select **Account settings**, then **Integration sandbox**.

+    >[!NOTE]
-    **Note**  If you don't see an Integration sandbox option, you might not have a global admin account, or the integration sandbox has already been set up and you're using an integration sandbox account.
+    >If you don't see an Integration sandbox option, you might not have a global admin account, or the integration sandbox has already been set up and you're using an >integration sandbox account.